-The Ladies Auxiliary meets the first Monday of the month at 6:30 PM in the dining area of the post.
+The Ladies Auxiliary will meet 4 Sept at 6:30 PM in the dining area of the post.
 Please feel free to join our group and contribute your expertise to assisting Veteran's.

 Q: I am related to someone who served on active duty during one of the membership eligibilty dates.
 Can I join the Auxiliary of The American Legion?